iakash2604/functional-brain-imaging-assignments/assignment-1/README.md

 # Slice time correction
 This is an implementation of slice time correction using linear interpolation.
-More details of the implementation can be found in the problem statement pdf file.
+Exact implementational details can be found in the problem statement pdf file.

 The code has been written in python2 and the nibabel library has been used for loading .nii files.